geraldb/talks/webcomponents2.md

 # Web Components Machinery - New Web Standard Building Blocks - Can I Use?

-tl;dr:
+Tl;dr:

-Chrome 36+ ships all the web components machinery (built into the browser and turn on by default)
+Chrome 36+ ships all the web components machinery (built into the browser and turned on by default)

 Firefox ships "lite" web components machinery (shipping HTML Templates and Custom Elements; NOT shipping Shadow DOM and HTML Imports)